esheldon/ngmix/README.md

 ngmix
 =====

-Gaussian mixture for 2d images implemented with python and numba
+Gaussian mixtures models for 2d images, implemented with python and numba

 examples
 --------